-The guiding principle of Aquis Stock Exchange is to provide companies the flexibility essential to any growing business while maintaining the high regulatory standards that underpin investor confidence and protection.
-Aquis Stock Exchange operates two primary markets; the Aquis Main Market for larger, more established businesses admitted to the Official List, and the Aquis Growth Market for SMEs.
+A key part of this is balancing the flexibility essential to any growing business with the high regulatory standards that help to ensure investor confidence and protection.

+Aquis operates two primary markets; the Aquis Main Market for larger, more established businesses admitted to the Official List, and the Aquis Growth Market for SMEs.

-This guide outlines the various tax reliefs and incentives available to investors in Aquis Growth Market companies and the main qualifying criteria that companies and investors are required to meet to take advantage of these reliefs and incentives.
+This guide outlines the various tax reliefs available to investors in Aquis Growth Market enterprises and the main qualifying criteria that companies and investors are required to meet to take advantage of those reliefs.

-Tax reliefs or incentives should never be the principle reason for investment, and investors should always take professional advice, but tax is always likely to be a consideration in investment planning, and so we welcome the opportunity to make investors aware of the reliefs and incentives available to them when investing in Aquis Growth Market companies.
+Tax reliefs should never be the principal reason for investment of course, and investors should always take professional advice on their own circumstances, but tax is always likely to be a consideration in investment planning and so we welcome the opportunity to make investors aware of the reliefs available to them when investing in Aquis Growth Market companies aquis stock exchange Crowe in the UK is a leading national tax, audit, advisory and risk firm with national presence to complement our international reach as an independent member of Crowe Global - one of the top 10 accounting networks